 “I bought a bottle of wine for later…”

 Hendrickson smiled.
 “Nice.
-Thank God it’s Friday!”
+Thank God it’s Thursday!”

 His wife purred, leaning back to kiss his cheek.
 “You sure you can’t come to Carrie’s for the shower?”